United States men's national basketball team: 1992–2000

 The decade started with a semifinal loss to Yugoslavia in the 1990 FIBA World Championship, followed by another semifinal defeat to Puerto Rico in the 1991 Pan American Games in Havana.
-The 1990 championship marked the last time that the U.S. was represented by college players at a major international tournament (World Championship & Olympics).
+The 1990 championship marked the last time that the US was represented by college players at a major international tournament (World Championship & Olympics).

 The decades-long use of "shamateurs" by the Soviet Union, Yugoslavia and other international teams prompted FIBA to modify its rules and allow NBA players in the 1992 Olympics and beyond.
 The team assembled by USA Basketball for the tournament in Barcelona in 1992 was one of the most illustrious collections of talent assembled in the history of international sport.
 Of the twelve players on the team, ten were named in 1996 among the 50 Greatest Players in NBA History, the NBA's official list of the 50 greatest players of the league's first 50 years.
 Magic Johnson and Larry Bird served as co-captains.

-Because of this star line-up, the team's games usually featured opposing teams asking for pregame photos and autographs with their U.S. opponents.
-The USA team was so much better than the competition that head coach Chuck Daly did not call a single timeout during the tournament.
-The 1992 Dream Team won by an average of 43.8 points (second most, behind the 1956 US team) and the closest a team came to challenging the U.S. was Croatia, which was beaten by 32.
+Because of this star line-up, the team's games usually featured opposing teams asking for pregame photos and autographs with their US opponents.
+As expected, the US team ran away with the gold medal; they were so much better than the competition that head coach Chuck Daly did not call a single timeout during the tournament.
+The 1992 Dream Team won by an average of 43.8 points (second most, behind the 1956 US team).
+The only time the US was remotely threatened was against Croatia, which was beaten by 32.
 Michael Jordan and Scottie Pippen became the first players to win both NBA championship and Olympic gold medal in the same year, having played for the Chicago Bulls.

 Regarding drug-testing the athletes, according to USA Basketball spokesman Craig Miller, "Since 1990, all of our teams have been tested in competition.
 I believe since around 1988 we have also been subject to out-of-competition testing.
 We have been 100 percent fully compliant with USADA and WADA."